axibase/atsd/rule-engine/functions-series.md

 Argument `i` is the duration of the selection interval specified in 'count [units](../shared/calendar.md#interval-units)', for example, '1 hour'.
 The end of the selection interval is set to current time.

-The function returns `Double.NaN` if no matching series are found or if no values were recorded within the selection interval.
+The function returns `Double.NaN` if no matching series are found or if no records are present within the selection interval.

 ### `db_statistic(string s, string i)`